 In the ClassroomCreate an collaborative ABC chart for the classroom with origami.
 This is a wonderful beginning of the year activity for the class.
 Introduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
 Take advantage of this moment to discuss strategies to follow directions.
 Ask students to discuss what style of directions work best for them.
-Photograph or scan the origami letters with the children and create an online poster using PicLits (reviewed here) or create an online book using a site such as Mixbook (reviewed here).
+Photograph or scan the origami letters with the children and create an online poster using PicLits, reviewed here, or create an online book using a site such as Story Maker, reviewed here.
 Be sure to post or embed a link to your electronic ABC book on your class webpage for parents to enjoy.

 Grades3 to 12

 In the ClassroomYou may want to share this site on your interactive whiteboard or projector.
 Have cooperative learning groups investigate various sections of this site.
 Have students use this site to learn the basics of sedimentation and how fossils are made.
 Use this site to teach students about the jungle, plains, and tundra.
 Teach about predators and prey.
 Students can demonstrate their knowledge by teaching within small groups or presenting to the class.
 A round table type discussion can also identify information learned.
 Students can create informational media such as digital or conventional posters.
 For quicker projects, create electronic "posters" or word graphics for adopted word using tools such as Piclits (reviewed here) or Typogenerator (reviewed here).
 Continue the discussion with information about the local soil type and animals to make comparisons of fossil finds.
 Create a model replica of the sedimentation that would occur as a student project.